dallasrlones/bit-trader/README.md

   An example env.json file is located in the examples folder

+## CODING GUIDE

+  All AJAX calls must be made in an Action, then update state using stateMachine getState and setState

+  This allows us to put a 150 call limit per second on all of our AJAX calls

 ## RULES

   The first rule of bit_trader, is don't talk about bit_trader :P